RenilSoni0653/new_icons/README.md

 - Considering more advance from above, I've added JavaScript validation to all forms whenever user enters submit button without entering data into the form.
 - In addition to that, when browser window becomes smaller like mobile all the links are resides in sidebar which only be enable in mobile view.
 - Furthermore, I've added jQuery for dyanmic data viewing in tables.

 ## Resources
 - W3Schools
+- MDN web docs
+- codepen
+- stackoverflow

+## Assignment Name: : Project task lists

+## Name: Nrup Patel

+## Student Number: N01546128

+## Tasks

+- [x] Create a Log book Page
+- [x] Create a Planning and Scheduling Page
+- [x] Create a Project-Roadmap Page

+## Leaning curve and challenges

+- In the project I have learnt a lot of new things and the majorly it is to make the data have dynamicity.
+I have achieved it in two pages: Planning and Scheduing , Project Roadmap
+- In the beginning I took help from the internet onto how to achive the dynamicity of data and how to use the JavaScript functionalities so as to achive the desired working of the pages.
+- In the Planning and Scheduling page I learnt to pass the values to the Dynamic Charts that I have created to display the portion completed of the task and that it has the animatiom which is achived using CSS.
+Therefore, it was really useful for me to get to know how it is done by integrating HTML, JavaScript and CSS
+- In the LogBook page I got to learn how to dynamically update the data contained inside of the Logbook, which is fetched from the form that contains all the fields that a user has to fill so as to update the prior logbook.
+I also got to learn about the onclick events and how to call specific functions so as to bring specificity of the desired taks.
+- In the Project Roadmap page I learnt how to use JQuery, data table, Google Visualisation so as to dynamically display the timeline of the entire project onto the year-timeline.
+In this page I also learnt how to make progress bars, both dynamic and static so as to print the progression that the tasks have come upto.
+I also got to understand how do we use the array of arrays so as to populate the data into the project-timeline graph.

+## Assignment Name: : Project task lists

+## Name: Jaikumar Anikumar Darji

+## Student Number: N01561627

+## Tasks

+- [x] Create Login page
+- [x] Create Registration Page
+- [x] Create Home Page
+- [x] Create Project Estimation Page
+- [x] Adding Validation using JavaScript
+- [x] Printing Estimation of Project

+## Leaning curve and challenges

+- When user  try login if username and password entered Incorrect error message will genrate nd if correct username and password entered it will redirect user to home
+  page.
+- When user leave Any field empty then user is not allowed to go further.
+- To get data from textbox and show the estimation of making project.
+- In Project Estimation in Fields if fields accept text value it will not allow user to enter numeric value and same applies to numeric fields.

+## Resources
+- W3Schools